snehilvj/dmc-docs/docs/datepickerinput/datepickerinput.md

 .. toc::

-### DatePicker props
-DatePickerInput supports all props from DatePicker, read through its documentation to learn about all component features that are not listed on this page.

 ### Simple Example

 This is a simple example of DatePickerInput tied to a callback.
 You can either use strings in a valid datetime format such